bartdebie/CapitaSelecta/README.md

 # CapitaSelecta
 This repo contains the .java files for calculating the scaled RBO value between different rankings.
+It also contains the models and logs used in the project, and the precision values for the different metrics.

-It also contains a RankBiasedOverlap.jar file which can be run from the command line.
+RankBiasedOverlap.jar is a tool that can be run from the command line.
 The tool first creates a ranking of models for every metric based on the precision values and then calculates scaled RBO for every combination of metrics.